DataBiosphere/cgp-deployment/README.md

 * [Boardwalk](boardwalk/README.md): our file browsing portal on top of Redwood

-These are related projects that are either already setup and available for use on the web or are used by components above:
+Related projects that are either already setup and available for use on the web or are used by components above:

 * [Dockstore](https://dockstore.org): our workflow and tool sharing platform

-* [Toil](https://github.com/BD2KGenomics/toil): our workflow engine, these workflows are shared via Dockstore
+* Set-up directions are currently specific to AWS, but usage of other cloud service providers is planned for the future.

 ### Launch an instance of a AWS EC2 virtual machine (VM)